 - ☑️ $0 account minimum balance

-- ☑️ $3/month comes with everything in Beginner plus retirement accounts and Smart Portfolio
+- ☑️ $3/month comes with everything in a personal brokerage account, retirement accounts, and Smart Portfolio

 - ☑️ $9/month includes the above plus custodial accounts, as well as other services